Music (MUSI)

 This is a music history course covering the determinate elements of American popular music from the 1940's to the present.
 We will listen to many examples of this music and discuss the evolution and development of musical styles, instrumentation, lyrical direction, and recording and production technology of music during this period.
 Beyond the strictly musical aspects there will be examination and discussion of how this music has and continues to impact social culture and even political thought.

 A course designed to prepare the prospective music teacher to teach trumpet and French horn in the elementary and secondary public school environments.
-This course is the first of a two-semester sequence in brass instrument performance and pedagogy.
 The performance component will include proper embouchure development, posture, developing a characteristic sound, a variety of articulations, tuning and intonation, and range.
 Techniques for teaching each of the above-mentioned performance skills, diagnostic and prescriptive skills, and selection and care of the instruments and their accessories will comprise the course's pedagogical element.
-The course will include one lecture section and one lab section per week.
-Offered every three years.
-Lab fee applies.

 A course designed to prepare the prospective music teacher to teach trombone, baritone, and tuba in the elementary and secondary public school environments.
 This course is the second of a two-semester sequence in brass instrument performance and pedagogy.
 The course will include one lecture section and one lab section per week.
 Prerequisite: Grade C or better in Brass Instruments I or equivalent professional competency.
 Offered every three years.
 Lab fee applies.